techtolentino/one-seven/_sections/containers.markdown

 layout: post
 title: "Containers"
 ---
-The **Container** class is used to control the width of any particular section and is horizontally centered.
+The `container` class is used to control the width of any particular section and is horizontally centered.

 <div class="demo">
     <div class="demo--block">